AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 The Daily Scrum is a 15-minute time-boxed event for the Development Team to synchronize activities and create a plan for the next 24 hours.
 We have our Daily Scrum each workday, but if someone want to work on weekends he should leave his status in the document asynchronously.
 On the Daily Scrum meeting we discuss the questions in the same way as described in the [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf#zoom=100).

-Here you can find the Daily Scrum status of our Development Team [The daily status](https://docs.google.com/spreadsheets/d/1swL2wWhy6hZb2XJzyvXoQbx3UiBeuGJYmSXoTl4N0NA/edit#gid=0)
+See [The daily status](https://docs.google.com/spreadsheets/d/1swL2wWhy6hZb2XJzyvXoQbx3UiBeuGJYmSXoTl4N0NA/edit#gid=0) document to find the details on daily scrum statuses of our Development Team.

 ### Sprint Review